The objective of this first chapter is to provide basic information about QbTest regarding:

 In this chapter you will learn the basics about QbTest.

 QbTest is a medical device that objectively measures cognitive performance and activity levels.
-QbTest combines a computer-administered Quantified Behavioural Task (QBT) with a high-resolution motion tracking system that uses an infrared camera to follow a reflective marker that is attached to a headband.
+QbTest combines a computer based task with a high resolution motion tracking system that uses an infrared camera to follow a reflective marker that is attached to a headband.

-The test objectively measures the three core signs of ADHD: hyperactivity, inattention and impulsivity, to provide quantitative assessment of a patient’s activity level, ability to pay attention and inhibit impulses.
-In addition to the Quantified Behavioural Test the patient performs an Ability Test that gives important information of the patient’s ability to manage the test situation.
+The test objectively measures the three core symptom domains of ADHD: hyperactivity, inattention and impulsivity, to provide quantitative assessment of a patient’s activity level, ability to pay attention and inhibit impulses.
+In addition to the Quantified Behavioural Test (QbTest), the patient performs an Ability Test that provides important information regarding the patient’s ability to manage the test situation.

-The QbTest system consists of a computer, which displays the Continuous Performance Test, a response button, a headband with a reflective marker and an infrared, high-resolution camera that records the movement of the reflective marker throughout the test.
-The test is available in two versions QbTest (6-12) and QbTest (12-60), depending on the patient’s age.
+The QbTest system consists of a laptop, which displays the task, a response button, a headband with a reflective marker and an infrared, high-resolution camera that tracks the movement of the reflective marker throughout the test.
+The test is available in two versions QbTest (6-12) and QbTest (12-60), depending upon the patient’s age.

-The test is CE-marked, registered by EMA (the European Medicine Agency) and cleared as a class II device by the FDA (US Food and Drug Administration).
+The test is CE-marked, registered by EMA (the European Medicine Agency) and cleared as a class II device by the FDA (Food and Drug Administration in the United States).

 QbTest 6-12 version

-The task for QbTest (6-12), involves the rapid presentation of two types of stimuli; a grey circle, defined as a Target which the patient should respond to by clicking the response button, and a grey circle with a cross over it, a Non-Target to which the patient should inhibit his/her responses.
+The task for QbTest (6-12) involves the rapid presentation of two types of stimuli: 1) the Target which is a grey circle that the patient is to respond to by clicking the response button, and 2) the Non-Target which is a grey circle with a cross over it, that the patient should not respond to thereby inhibit his/her impulsivity.
 In QbTest (6-12) a total of 450 stimuli are shown over 15 minutes, with an equal number of Targets and Non-Targets, displayed in consistent intervals.
 Every two seconds a stimulus will flash on the screen before disappearing.
 The patient then has two seconds to respond before a new stimulus appears.

 QbTest 12-60 version